-1) Press the F1 key to select CAP and a capacitor symbol appears on the top of the screen.
+1) Press the C key and a capacitor symbol appears on the top of the screen.

 2) Insert the black lead into the COM banana jack input and the red lead into the V/O/C banana jack input.

 3) Connect the red and black leads to the capacitor and the capacitance value is displayed on the screen in μ F or nF.